KudoAI/chatgpt.js/docs/userguide.md

 ## Greasemonkey

+> **Note** _To use a starter template: [kudoai/chatgpt.js-greasemonkey-starter](https://github.com/kudoai/chatgpt.js-greasemonkey-starter)_

 Userscript repositories like Greasy Fork maintain a whitelist of pre-approved CDNs (such as commit-specific references from `cdn.jsdelivr.net`) so the import URL is substantially lengthier to preserve publishability to these sites:

-Example code:

 ```js
 ...